 How Much Is Someone’s Criminal History Going To Affect Their Chances Of Having An Expungement Approved Or Processed?

 If someone has a spotty record, they’re probably not going to be eligible because if they have more than one felony or a felony and two misdemeanors or three or more misdemeanors, they’re not going to be eligible.

 The bottom line is an expungement is not given to people with the spotty record; it’s given to someone who made a mistake one time and is looking to get forgiveness for that one-time mistake.

 What Happens If Someone’s In The Expungement Process And Are Charged With Another Crime During That Process?
 Does That Disrupt Or Change Anything?

 Yes, that’s probably going to put an end to that expungement.
 What happens when an expungement is filed is that the attorney files a petition with the court to have the matter expunged.
 The notice of hearing is then sent to about 14 different agencies that report to the prosecutor, to the county prosecutor.

 It goes from the county prosecutor’s office where your arrest occurred to the state police, to the municipal court where it occurred and various other agencies.
 Those agencies do searches of their records and for instance, the state police will do an FBI background search and they’d see if he’d been arrested anywhere else.

-They will then report their findings to the county prosecutor and the county prosecutor will then use that information to oppose or agree to the expungement.
-So, if you go ahead and get arrested, the state police, when they run your background, are going to say, “Well, we have a new arrest here”, they are going to report to the county prosecutor and the county prosecutor is going to oppose based on it not being 10 years since the last or for a variety of reasons.
+They will then report their findings to the county prosecutor, and the county prosecutor will then use that information to oppose or agree to the expungement.
+So, if you go ahead and get arrested, the state police, when they run your background, are going to say, “Well, we have a new arrest here,” and they are going to report to the county prosecutor.
+And the county prosecutor is going to oppose based on it not being 10 years since the last or for a variety of reasons.